 Born in Melbourne to Taiwanese parents, he spent his early school years in Singapore.
 He worked for consulting firm KPMG before deciding to pursue a career in journalism.

-Elva is a Legal Counsel at ANL Container Line Pty Ltd (“ANL”), an Australian-based global shipping line.
-She works in a close-knit legal team directly with the General Counsel and the senior management team advising on a wide array of legal affairs within the ANL Group worldwide with a particular focus on maritime issues, cross-border transactions and international dispute resolution.
-Currently Elva is the co-chair of the Cultural Diversity Committee at Victorian Women Lawyers, aiming to promote cultural diversity in law and to advocate access to justice for migrant women.
-Previously she was the co-chair of International Law Section and the Community Issues Committee at the Law Institute of Victoria, and was the President of the Australian Federation of International Students.
+Elva is a Legal Counsel at ANL Container Line Pty Ltd, an Australian-based global shipping line, working on a wide array of legal affairs with a focus on maritime issues, cross-border transactions and international dispute resolution.
+Currently Elva is the co-chair of the Cultural Diversity Committee at Victorian Women Lawyers, aiming to promote cultural diversity in law and to advocate access to justice for migrant women; having also previously served as the co-chair of the multiple sections at the Law Institute of Victoria, and as the President of the Australian Federation of International Students.

-Elva holds a Master of Laws in International Law (specialising in International Economic Law) from the Graduate Institute of International and Development Studies in Geneva, Switzerland, a Graduate Diploma in International Law and double bachelor degrees in Law and Arts (Political Science/International Studies) from the University of Melbourne.
+Elva holds a Master of Laws in International Law (specialising in International Economic Law) from the Graduate Institute of International and Development Studies in Geneva, Switzerland, and double bachelor degrees in Law and Arts from the University of Melbourne.
 Elva is a Chinese delegate for 2014 Australia-China Youth Dialogue.
-She speaks Mandarin Chinese (native), English (fluently) and Cantonese Chinese (proficiently).